 A diverse workforce is our future.
 Our company actively supports the attraction, development, retention, and promotion of diverse talent.
 As a business imperative, diversity provides our company the opportunity to increase our effectiveness in an everchanging world.

 We will follow the applicable labor and employment laws wherever we have operations.
 This includes observing laws covering freedom of association, affirmative action, privacy, the right to engage in concerted activity and collective bargaining, child labor, and the elimination of unlawful employment discrimination.

 We will have a systematic approach to diversity management and will develop annual diversity plans that will help us achieve a diverse workforce.
-We will establish annual diversity plans, goals and targets for improvement, measures, and appraise and report business performance.
+We will establish annual diversity plans, goals and targets for improvement, and measures and appraise and report business performance.

 Minorities and women play a vital role in the communities where they operate.
-Our company seeks out qualified minority and women capable of supplying the materials, equipment, and services we need.
+Our company seeks out qualified minorities and women capable of supplying the materials, equipment, and services we need.

 Do’s and Don’ts:

 - You should promote and support affirmative action programs in order to realize the full potential of employees at our company.

 - If you have questions about laws, contact your manager/supervisor as soon as possible.

 - Review your own decisions to ensure that merit and business considerations drive your actions, rather than subtle bias.

 - You are expected to report concerns about any equal opportunity to any of the resources listed in prior sections.